 Osteoporosis is a common condition caused by decreased bone density, where the bones to become weak and brittle.
 Although the ailment is most common in postmenopausal Caucasian and Asian women, individuals of any age, race, and gender can be affected.
 In fact, over 2 million men are affected.
 Low bone density increases the likelihood that even minor falls or injuries result in broken bones.

-According to Vonda Wright, MD, an orthopaedic surgeon at UPMC Center for Sports Medicine, the number one predictor of a fracture, is a past fracture and 50 percent of patients who fall and break their hip won’t return to their pre-fall condition.
+According to Vonda Wright, MD, an orthopaedic surgeon at UPMC Sports Medicine, the number one predictor of a fracture, is a past fracture and 50 percent of patients who fall and break their hip won’t return to their pre-fall condition.
 This means breaking or fracturing a bone shouldn’t be the reason to start paying attention to osteoporosis.
 Following these six tips, you can help take care of your bones well before an injury occurs.

 Six Tips for Good Bone Health